| |

 to the field each morning at the crack of dawn.
 We marched around in the

-snow and temperatures that barely rose into the teens, from one training exercise to the next in our insulated Mickey Mouse
+snow and in temperatures that barely rose into the teens, from one training exercise to the next in our insulated Mickey Mouse

 boots, and as many layers of clothing you could squeeze on underneath

-your field jacket and outer parka.
+your field jacket and outer parka to try and keep warm.

 Of the entire 8 week

-cycle, the only thing that truly bothered me, or more precisely, what
+training cycle, the only thing that truly bothered me, or more precisely, what

 I was fearful of, was learning to throw a grenade.
 The live fire infiltration